zmcartor/homestead-guide/source/mining.rst

 Mining on a multiple GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Mining with multiple GPUs and eth is very similar to mining with gexp and multiple GPUs.
+Mining with multiple GPUs and exp is very similar to mining with gexp and multiple GPUs.
-Ensure that an eth node is running with your coinbase address properly set:
+Ensure that an exp node is running with your coinbase address properly set:

 .. code-block:: bash

-   eth -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2 --client-name "OPTIONALNAMEHERE" -x 50 -j
+   exp -v 1 -a 0xcadb3223d4eebcaa7b40ec5722967ced01cfc8f2 --client-name "OPTIONALNAMEHERE" -x 50 -j

 Notice that we also added the -j argument so that the client can have the JSON-RPC server enabled to communicate with the ethminer instances.
 Additionally we removed the mining related arguments since ethminer will now do the mining for us.
 For each of your GPUs execute a different ethminer instance: